Armstrong and Contador to train together this month

-Cycling greats Lance Armstrong and Alberto Contador will train together for the first time in the Astana team in
+Cycling greats Lance Armstrong and Alberto Contador will train together for the first time in the Astana team in Spain‘s Canary Islands this month, Astana said.

 Seven-time Tour de France champion Armstrong, who announced his comeback to cycling after a three-year hiatus earlier this year, and Contador, who has won all three of the sport’s major Tours, will take part in the November 30-December 8 session on the island of Tenerife, an Astana spokesman said.